Plants as cold specialists from the ice age

-Category: Climate Hits: 1Plants of the spoonweed group time-and-again quickly adapted to a changing climate during the Ice Ages of the last two million years.
+Category: Environment Hits: 0Plants of the spoonweed group time-and-again quickly adapted to a changing climate during the Ice Ages of the last two million years.
 Evolutionary biologists and botanists used genomic analyses to study what factors favor adaptation to extreme climatic conditions.
 The evolutionary history of the Brassicaceae family provides insights into how plants may be able to cope with climate change in the future.

 Read more https://www.sciencedaily.com/releases/2021/12/211221102747.htm